 Welcome back to our blog series on lead management.
-In the first post, we saw a general, big picture overview of the seven key stages that make up the lead management process.
+In the overview of a successful lead management process, we saw a general, big picture overview of the seven key stages that make up the lead management process.

 Here, we’re going to dive deeper into the first of those key stages: reaching an agreement on the definition of a qualified lead that can become a sales-qualified lead (SQL).

 Stage 1: Reach agreement on the definition of a qualified lead or sales ready lead

 A clearly-defined lead definition ensures that only high-quality leads are passed from Marketing to Sales.

 All too often, however, Marketing is working with one definition while Sales has a completely different definition.
 It’s important for both to come to an agreement on what a sales ready lead is so that Marketing will pass only usable leads to Sales, which helps Sales as they don’t have to filter through junk to get to what they should be acting upon.

 The value is in alignment.
 This value can’t be gained without doing the hard work of coming together in the same room and hashing out what is and is not a sales ready lead, which is defined by demographic and behavioral attributes.